-- 2.1 A copy of the application is attached at Appendix 2. - 2.2 An application for the summary review of premises licence number 50449 under section 53A of the Licensing Act 2003 was submitted by Greater Manchester Police on 16 March 2022.
-The grounds of the application for review are that in the opinion of a senior police officer the premises are associated with serious crime or serious disorder or both. - 2.3 Interim Steps pending the review - 2.3.1 Within 48 hours of receiving a summary review application, under s53B of the Licensing Act 2003 the licensing authority must consider whether it is necessary to take interim steps pending the review of the licence for the promotion of the licensing objectives. - 2.3.2 The premises licence holder may make representations against the interim steps taken by the licensing authority.
-Also under s53B, the licensing authority must within 48 hours of the time of its receipt of the representations, hold a hearing to consider those representations. - 2.3.3 On the date of the review hearing, the licensing authority is required to review any interim steps that are in place and consider whether it is appropriate for the promotion of the licensing objectives for the steps to remain in place, or if they should be modified or withdrawn.
+- 2.1 A copy of the application is attached at Appendix 2. - 2.2 The application for a summary review was submitted on the grounds that the premises are associated with serious crime. - 2.3 The incident that triggered this summary review took place on 11th March 2022 when GMP received a 999 call stating that there was a person with a knife at the Embassy Club and that someone had been cut with.
+The two males responsible were allowed entry inside the premises even though they were initially refused entry by door staff for being aggressive. - 2.4 Interim Steps pending the review - 2.4.1 Within 48 hours of receiving a summary review application, under s53B of the Licensing Act 2003 the licensing authority must consider whether it is necessary to take interim steps pending the review of the licence for the promotion of the licensing objectives. - 2.4.2 On 18/03/2022, a Licensing Sub-Committee Hearing Panel held a hearing to consider taking such interim steps and the decision of the Panel was to suspend the Premises Licence pending a full Review hearing.
+The decision of the panel is included as Appendix 3.

+- 2.4.3 The premises licence holder may make representations against the interim steps taken by the licensing authority.
+Under s53B of the Licensing Act 2003 the licensing authority must within 48 hours of the time of its receipt of the representations, hold a hearing to consider those representations. - 2.4.4 At the time of preparing this Committee Report no representations have been received against the interim steps taken by the licensing authority.
+Please note that representations may be received at any time prior to the date of the review hearing. - 2.4.5 On the date of the review hearing, the licensing authority is required to review any interim steps that are in place and consider whether it is appropriate for the promotion of the licensing objectives for the steps to remain in place, or if they should be modified or withdrawn.